× Close

 • Partner: University of Missouri Extension

-• Thanks to funding provided by NCHEMS, MU Extension, along with regional partners, will be hosting Workforce Training Summits in six locations around Missouri in 2025.
-These summits will engage employers with the state of the workforce through data-driven insights, including facts about unemployment vs. under-employment in Missouri.
-Ending with round table discussions to help identify where opportunities lie for potential next steps in meeting unmet workforce training needs.
+• Thanks to funding provided by NCHEMS, MU Extension, along with regional partners, hosted Workforce Training Summits in six locations around Missouri in 2025.
+These summits engaged employers with the state of the workforce through data-driven insights, including facts about unemployment vs. under-employment in Missouri.
+These summits concluded with round table discussions to help identify where opportunities lie for potential next steps in meeting unmet workforce training needs.

 • Project Lead: Sarah Traub, Ed.D.